 Suzanne has lectured on Indigenous literatures at the University of Toronto’s School of Continuing Education, and was a guest lecturer in the Journalism program at the First Nations Technical Institute at Tyendinaga Mohawk Territory from 2000 to 2005.
-She has also been a guest speaker/presenter at the Ontario Institute for Studies in Education, the Ontario Library Association Super Conference, the York University Faculty of Environmental Studies, the Art Gallery of Ontario, the Royal Ontario Museum, the annual Hot Docs Documentary Film Festival teacher professional development conference, and schools in the Toronto, Peel, Wellington, and Dufferin-Peel boards.
+She has also been a guest speaker/presenter at the Ontario Institute for Studies in Education, the Ontario Library Association Super Conference, the York University Faculty of Environmental Studies, the Art Gallery of Ontario, the Royal Ontario Museum, and the Hot Docs Documentary Film Festival teacher professional development conference.
 In 2016, Suzanne was featured in a radio documentary on CBC Radio One.

 Born in Vancouver and raised in Peace River, Alberta — which is known as Sagitawa (“where the rivers meet”) in the Cree language — Suzanne is of mixed Indigenous–European heritage, but identifies as Rocky Mountain Cree through Nehiyawak matrilineal tradition.
 She was appointed to the Royal Ontario Museum’s Indigenous Advisory Circle in 2014, and is also a member of the Durham College Journalism Program Advisory Committee.

 Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing will be published by ECW Press in Spring 2019.
 She is represented by agent Stephanie Sinclair of the Transatlantic Agency.